Chapter 1 - Aster

 Nysa’s screams shredded the silence in a grove filled with shimmering orchids resting under a cloudy night sky.
 The resplendent clearing had long been a favorite spot for her, but she’d never imagined filling it with such sacred pain.
 The dim purple light cast by shining flowers was just enough for her to see her feet as her heels dug into the tender earth.

 Nysa was no stranger to the struggle of childbearing.
-Yet, this time she was alone in the middle of the night rather than depending on the support of her husband and the village.
+Yet, she found herself alone in the middle of the night rather than depending on the support of her husband and the village.
 Some voice, some… thing had called her there; yet without the aid of the goddess Zoatroche, she was afraid.
 More than once, she nearly gave up, embracing an end beneath the elder tree instead of fighting on.

 Still, she pushed.
 Gods, she missed the old days when she’d given birth to Phaea at the temple, with Haemon and the priestesses there to share in the burden.
 Back then, the gods still answered prayers and guided their servants.
 Their temples were places of common miracles.
 In the Era of Chaos, dreams no longer bore messages from the gods, but her dreams had summoned her to an empty grove resting under silent heavens.

-She poured every drop of her willpower into continuing on, until she felt emptier than the dark cloudy sky above.
-As she felt herself fading, the bite of a cold breeze brought alertness back to her.
-She saw a star shooting across the night’s tapestry.
-A star that burned with a gleaming silver, and was visible even where the rest of the stars were not.
+She poured every drop of her willpower into continuing on, clenching cold dirt and bright flowers between her fingers so tightly that blood mixed with earth where her nails pierced skin.
+For a moment, a desperate but dangerous moment, she let sagging muscles rest.
+The bite of the cold breeze shook her like an eager child ready to wake her for a new day.
+A shooting star pierced the night’s tapestry.
+A star that burned a gleaming silver, and was visible even where the rest of the stars were not.

 Stars moving in the realm above was no strange sight in Galae.
-The stars moved all the time, and it was never known if a constellation would be present for years, months, or minutes.
+It was never known if a constellation would be present for years, months, or minutes.
 Even ever changing, stars always stayed in the sky.
 This bright star dipped below the clouds as if guided by a divine hand.
 It captivated Nysa, whose eyes widened in rapturous awe.

 Her gaze chased the star’s descent, its graceful arc becoming more erratic with each passing second.
-Profundity gave way to panic as she realized it headed straight for her.
-Her eyes squeezed shut, bracing for impact, but she felt only a warm sensation enveloping her body instead.
-Slowly, she opened her eyes to see a luminous purple orb hovering inches away from her stomach, pulsing with intense energy.
-Then, before she could even comprehend what was happening, the orb merged itself directly into her body, flooding her with mystical power.
-Her cheeks felt hot, and the sweat coating her body began to evaporate.
+Profundity gave way to panic as it headed straight for her.
+Her eyes squeezed shut, bracing for impact, but a warm sensation enveloped her body instead, the hot breath of life soothing torn muscle.
+Slowly, she opened her eyes.
+There was a luminous purple orb hovering inches away from her stomach.
+It was pulsing with an intense energy that tore the fabric of the world to strips and stitched them back together with the same beat.
+Before she comprehended what was happening, the orb fell into her stomach like a drop into water, flooding her with mystical power.
+Her cheeks flushed, and the sweat coating her body began to evaporate.
 Her muscles spasmed, and as she threw her head back she would have sworn that each and every star in the night’s sky pierced through the clouds in their brilliance.

 Like torchlight receding into a deep tunnel, the radiance of her skin faded.
-She sagged, each limb feeling as if it would sink into dirt, but she forced shaking arms to embrace her boy.
+She deflated, each limb sinking heavily onto crushed flowers, but she forced shaking arms to embrace her boy.
 The memory of the orb of light and its effect on her began to fade from her mind until she could not recall it at all.
-Her mind drifted to how happy Haemon would be to have a son.
+Her thoughts drifted to how happy Haemon would be to have a son.
 She needed to return home with her child.
-Gazing up at the sky, she realized that clouds had parted and the brilliance of the starlit expanse was once again visible.
-She named her son Aster in honor of its splendor.
+She looked to the sky.
+The clouds had parted and the brilliant starlit expanse was once again proudly displaying its full splendor.
+She named her son Aster in honor of the resplendent sight.

 ✹✹✹